AntoineGagne/create-gitignore/README.md

 stack install
 ```

-Then, you can call the program by calling its name `create-gitignore`.
+Then, you can call the program by calling `create-gitignore`.

-## Auto-completion
+### Auto-completion

-You can enable auto-completion by adding the following lines in your `.bashrc`:
+You can enable auto-completion by adding the following line to your `.bashrc`:

 ```sh
 eval "$(create-gitignore --bash-completion-script create-gitignore)"